 So keep searching until you find a class with a teacher that puts the health and well-being of their class at the top of their priorities.

 As by telling your teacher that you have back issues they will then be able to give you postures that will help and not aggravate your problem.

 And a good teacher will warn you beforehand if a posture carries a risk of hurting your back and will give you an alternative exercise to do instead.

 So this is a good way to stay safe and minimise the risk of any injuries.

 However, having said all that don't be afraid!

-As we all know, living with chronic pain is tough.
+As we all know living with chronic pain is tough.

 And yoga is one of those activities that can really help.

-Join a yoga class and enjoy the stretch today!
+Join a yoga class and feel the benefits today!